psaikido/hugle.uk/pages/suttas/mn/88-praise-blame.md

 ---
 layout: suttas-mn
-title: "MN 88 The Cload: Bahatika"
+title: "MN 88 Bahatika: The Cloak"
 ---

 A king talking to Ananda praises him with a phrase I thought wonderful: